Residential and Day Visits

 Year 6 visit PGL Boreatton Park in Shropshire for a multi-activity week.
 The children stay for 4 nights and experience activities such as climbing, abseiling, orienteering, raft building, canoeing, high ropes, trapeze and zip wire.
 All these activities support our outdoor education curriculum.

 We like all pupils to attend the residential experiences to help them develop skills of self-sufficiency away from their family and everyday environment.
+School has various means of supporting families with the financial cost of these events.
+Please contact the school office, in confidence, to discuss this further.

 All residential visits are approved by the Governing Body and follow East Cheshire Council Guidelines regarding risk assessments and adult ratios.